causaest/onrbooks/rbooks-online-extras.md

 05. Engineering Production-Grade Shiny Apps, by Colin Fay, Sébastien Rochette, Vincent Guyader, Cervan Girard: https://engineering-shiny.org/

 The book discusses the process of building Shiny applications for production.
 It's built around the package golem, a toolkit for simplifying the creation, development and deployment of Shiny apps.
 Only for Shiny professionals.

+06. Let's Git started, by Jennifer Bryan: https://happygitwithr.com/

+Covers key workflows to integrate Git and GitHub into daily work with R and R Markdown.